AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/share-segmentations-across-workspaces-and-partitions.md

     * The shared version cannot be edited.
 You can only edit the original Segmentation where it was created.

   * When you click on a Segment (e.g. Healthcare) within a shared Segmentation, the people you see will only be people in the partition associated with the workspace you are viewing.
-    * If you create a Segmentation in Workspace 1 (WS1) and share it with WS2 and WS1 doesn’t have access to the partition for WS2, it WILL NOT recalculate the Segmentation.
+    * If you create a Segmentation in Workspace 1 (WS1) and share it with WS2 and WS1 doesn't have access to the partition for WS2, it WILL NOT recalculate the Segmentation.
     * If you create a Segmentation in a workspace that has limited partitions, and then share it with another workspace, that workspace that received the shared Segmentation will only see people if they have overlap.

 >[!NOTE]